melvinopolis/TTS-FT-Winter2016-Notes/js-day1.md

 // The entire expression is implicitly converted into a string and concatenated "7" + 7 + 7; // = "777"
 ```
-Above, when we add Integers (numbers) together, we get a sum of 21.
+Above, when we add Integers (numbers) together, we get a sum of 21. <br>
-However, in our second example, the first two 7s are added together (14) and then converted into a string and concatenated with the string value of 7.
+However, in our second example, the first two 7s are added together (14) and then converted into a string and concatenated with the string value of 7. <br>
 In the final example, the entire expression is almost immediately converted into a string.

 **EXPLICIT** coercion: